phoenixless325/apollo-graph-definition-generator/README.md

 **CREATE RESOLVER**
 1. Create file in the associated directory (directory name doesn't matter).
 2. Export an object which contains fields listed below:
+3. You can pass any custom param to this object.
+You will have access to it in middlewares.
 ```
 	type: String [required] - Resolver type.
 Possible values: 'mutation', 'query'.
 	name: String [required] - Resolver name
-	roleAccess: Array[String] [optional] - List of roles who will have access to this resolver.
-If this field missed, it means everyone have access.
 	typeDef: String [optional] - graphql definition of this resolver
-	resolverFunc: Function [required] - function which will process the resolver call3.
-Be sure that application still can work.
+	resolverFunc: Function [required] - function which will process the resolver call.
 ```

 **EXAMPLE:**